tugbaot/simple-iptv/README.md

 - theme.xml for the colorscheme

 ### Tips
-- If your IPTV provider has a lot (thousands) of channels, **simple-iptv** doesn't (yet) allow you to create favourites and filter the channels.
-For this I use the brilliant [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr)
+- If your IPTV provider has a lot (thousands) of channels, **simple-iptv** doesn't (yet) allow you to create favourites (but you can search to filter).
+I use the brilliant [Dispatcharr](https://github.com/Dispatcharr/Dispatcharr) to rationalise the channels I use most.

 ### Config
 ```